-I started a blog that combined my interest in all of them...
+I started a blog that combined all of these elements...

 The overall effect gives the reader a feeling of being there .